davidkuek/converting_jqm_to_ionic/ionic_native.md

 });
 }

+// choose photo from library
 openLibrary(){
   var options = {
     sourceType: this.camera.PictureSourceType.PHOTOLIBRARY,
-    destinationType: this.camera.DestinationType.DATA_URL,
-    // use data_url instead of file_uri for image display from library
+    destinationType: this.camera.DestinationType.DATA_URL, // use data_url instead of file_uri for image display from library
     mediaType: this.camera.MediaType.PICTURE
   };
   this.camera.getPicture(options).then((imageData) =>{